 Bhersaf is found in Al Metn, in Mount Lebanon; a short journey from the capital, Beirut.
 Bhersaf is one of the most beautiful, mountainous, and serene parts of Lebanon.
 Yet there is also a dark side to the region.

-After the 2006 war, many of the country’s structures were damaged.
+After the 2006 war, much of the country was damaged.
 The 33-day war with Israel killed almost 400 children with hundreds more who were traumatised by the violence.